 This meeting will be attended by, at a minimum, the Recipient and the CAM.
-The technical and administrative aspects of Agreement closeout will be discussed at the meeting, which may be two separate meetings at the discretion of the CAM.
+The technical and administrative aspects of Agreement closeout will be discussed at the meeting, which may be two (2) separate meetings at the discretion of the CAM.

-The technical portion of the meeting shall present an assessment of the degree to which project and task goals and objectives were achieved, findings, conclusions, recommended next steps (if any) for the Agreement, and recommendations for improvements.
+The technical portion of the meeting shall present an assessment of the degree to which project and task goals and objectives were achieved, along with any findings, conclusions, or recommended next steps for the Agreement, and recommendations for improvements.
 The CAM will determine the appropriate meeting participants.